jni-rs/jni-rs/book/src/error_handling.md

 # Error Handling with JNI

-In this section, we'll discuss what happens when an Exception is thrown, what you can do about it, and strategies for handling `Result` and `Option` in native methods.
+In this section, we'll discuss what happens when an exception is thrown or a panic is raised, what you can do about it, and strategies for handling `Result` and `Option` in native methods.

 ## Handling Java Exceptions from Native Methods

-[The Java Exceptions section of the JNI Spec](https://docs.oracle.com/en/java/javase/11/docs/specs/jni/design.html#java-exceptions) is the primary resource you should use to understand what is allowed when there is an Exception that's caused by calling into Java from the native method.
+[The Java Exceptions section of the JNI Spec](https://docs.oracle.com/en/java/javase/11/docs/specs/jni/design.html#java-exceptions) is the primary resource you should use to understand what is allowed when there is an exception that's caused by calling into Java from the native method.
 The highlights include:

-1. Whenever you call into Java, it's possible for an Exception to be thrown.
+1. Whenever you call into Java, it's possible for an exception to be thrown.
-2. JNI offers a few APIs so that native methods may check for the presence of, retrieve, or clear Exceptions.
+2. JNI offers a few APIs so that native methods may check for the presence of, retrieve, or clear exceptions.
-2. When a JNI call to Java throws an Exception, the native method must either return early (so that the calling Java code may handle the Exception), or handle and clear the Exception itself.
+2. When a JNI call to Java throws an exception, the native method must either return early (so that the calling Java code may handle the exception), or handle and clear the exception itself.
-3. Only a few APIs are safe to call when there is a pending Exception, such as those related to Exception and resource release.
+3. Only a few APIs are safe to call when there is a pending exception, such as those related to exception and resource release.
 Refer to the spec for the full list.

 ## Java Exceptions and `JNIEnv`
 `JNIEnv` is the main interface that native methods use to interact with Java.
 Since they can all fail, they all return `Result` types.
 Refer to the [docs on `JNIEnv`](https://docs.rs/jni/0.18.0/jni/struct.JNIEnv.html) to understand how it handles errors.
-Note that the methods on `JNIEnv` never clear Exceptions.
+Note that the methods on `JNIEnv` never clear exceptions.

 ## Throwing Exceptions from Rust